fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

     instance gpioDriver
 ```

-!!! note
+> [!NOTE]
-    In `led-blinker/LedBlinker` build the deployment and resolve any errors before continuing.
+> In `led-blinker/LedBlinker` build the deployment and resolve any errors before continuing.

 ### Wiring The `led` Component Instance to the `gpioComponent` Component Instance and Rate Group